Cadillac ATS: Safety systems

-The ATS's safety development was based on what GM calls a "control and alert" strategy which makes effective use of advanced technologies to help avoid crashes.
-Don Butler, vice president of Cadillac marketing, states that the ATS features systems that can "react faster than humans".
+The ATS's safety development was based on what GM called a "control and alert" strategy, which makes effective use of advanced technologies to help avoid crashes.
+Don Butler, vice president of Cadillac marketing, said that the ATS features systems that can "react faster than humans".
 It features visual and acoustic alerts, depending on the alert feature, which helps drivers identify forthcoming crash incidents and intervene when a crash threat appears more imminent.

-Available safety systems include: adaptive cruise control, which senses traffic in front of the ATS to adjust the vehicle speed, including automatically stopping the vehicle in heavy traffic and accelerating again.
+Available safety systems include adaptive cruise control, which senses traffic in front of the ATS to adjust the vehicle speed, including automatically stopping the vehicle in heavy traffic and accelerating again.
 This feature benefits from radar technology.
 Intelligent brake assist detects abrupt braking and applies full power to the brakes for quicker stopping.
 Forward collision alert also features radar technology which detects a possible crash and alerts the driver, giving them time to stop or switch lanes.
-If the driver doesn't react or doesn't react fast enough, autonomous emergency braking will apply the braking in an effort to avoid the crash.
+If the driver does not react or react fast enough, autonomous emergency braking will apply the braking in an effort to avoid the crash.
 Lane departure warning warns the driver of unintentional lane changes.
-The rear-view camera identifies traffic lane markings and provides acoustic alerts.
+The rearview camera identifies traffic lane markings and provides acoustic alerts.
 Blind zone alert uses radar sensors placed on both sides of the car, which searches for other cars in blind zone areas of the car and lets the driver know using LED symbols in the outdoor mirrors.
-Rear cross-traffic alert warns the driver of the ATS of traffic when backing out of a parking spot.
+Rear cross-traffic alert warns the driver of traffic when backing out of a parking spot.
 Visual and acoustic alerts will be activated if moving vehicles are detected.
-The rear-view camera allows for a view of objects directly behind the ATS, while the dynamic guidelines provide a reference that helps make parking and other maneuvers less complicated.
+The rearview camera allows for a view of objects directly behind the ATS, while the dynamic guidelines provide a reference that helps make parking and other maneuvers less complicated.
 A display is in the center stack infotainment system.
-The start assist applies the brakes for 1.5 seconds to prevent the vehicle from rolling back when the driver forgets to enable the parking brake.
+The start assist applies the brakes for 1.5 seconds to prevent the vehicle from rolling back if the driver forgets to enable the parking brake.

 The ATS features frontal and side airbags for the driver and front passenger, side curtain airbags for all, and knee protection airbags for driver and front passenger.
 The frontal airbags for the driver and front passenger also feature Passenger Sensing System and automatic passenger airbag suppression.
-Two packages are available: the ESS I includes lane departure warning, forward collision alert, rear thorax air bags and Rainsense wipers.
-The ESS II features side blind zone alert, rear cross traffic alert, autonomous emergency braking, adaptive cruise control and a full-color head-up display.
+Two packages are available: the ESS I includes lane departure warning, forward collision alert, rear thorax air bags and Rainsense wipers, while the ESS II features side blind zone alert, rear cross traffic alert, autonomous emergency braking, adaptive cruise control and a full-color head-up display.

 Testing

-Testing conducted by the United States National Highway Traffic and Safety Administration scored the 2013 and 2014 ATS, in both rear- and all-wheel drive variants, at five stars in frontal crash, side crash and rollover protection, resulting in five stars overall, the highest possible score.
-The NHTSA notes the availability of three NHTSA recommended technologies on the ATS: electronic stability control, forward collision warning and lane departure warning.
+Testing conducted by the National Highway Traffic and Safety Administration (NHTSA) scored the 2013 and 2014 ATS, in both rear- and all-wheel drive variants, at five stars in frontal crash, side crash and rollover protection, resulting in five stars overall, the highest possible score.
+The NHTSA noted the availability of three NHTSA recommended technologies on the ATS: electronic stability control, forward collision warning, and lane departure warning.